-The simple answer is, yes.
-You can fire your lawyer, however you cannot fire them without "good cause".
-You must be able to prove, in writing, that your lawyer is not doing what they are supposed to be doing in your case.
+Can you fire your attorney?
+The simple answer is yes.
+You can fire your lawyer, however, you cannot fire them without good cause.
+To fire your lawyer you must be able to prove, in writing, that your lawyer is not doing what they are supposed to be doing in your case.
+The following is a discussion with Vuk Vujasinovic about how and when to fire your attorney.
+Vuk and the team have years of experience helping people seek new representation.

 If you are not sure if you can fire your lawyer, you can contact our office and we will review your case free of charge and help you understand what your best possible solution is.
-Call our office at 877-224-7800 and one of our Houston injury attorneys will be happy to assist you.
+Call right now to speak with a Board Certified Attorney at any time at 713-247-0800.
+We're happy to help.